How it all began

 “I was just on fire.
 I was writing so much because it was new and exciting for me, that whole process of framing stories and thoughts into songs,” Chloe said of working on “Triple Threat”.

-In 2016, following the release of her late EP, Chloe moved to Nashville, Tennessee where she has lived for the past year furthering her education and practice of songwriting, and performing in the city’s popular original music venues.
+In 2016, following the release of her late EP, Chloe moved to Nashville, Tennessee.
+She spent a year furthering her education and practice of songwriting, and performing in the city’s popular original music venues.
+She now splits her time between home in Florida and Nashville, TN.

-Chloe’s performance highlights include opening for Five for Fighting’s lead singer, John Ondrasik, and a national tribute concert series featuring the music of Aerosmith, Tina Turner and Whitney Houston.
-In 2014 and 2015, she joined the lineup of songwriters in the Island Hopper Songwriter’s Festival, hosted by BMI Nashville and Cat Country 107.1 radio, located on the beaches on Fort Myers and Sanibel in Florida.
+Performing over 100 live shows a year, Chloe has developed quite a diverse musical repertoire.
+Her performance highlights include opening for Five for Fighting’s lead singer, John Ondrasik, and a national tribute concert series featuring the music of Aerosmith, Tina Turner and Whitney Houston.
+In 2014, 2015, and 2017, she joined the lineup of songwriters in the Island Hopper Songwriter’s Festival, hosted by BMI Nashville and Cat Country 107.1 radio, located on the beaches on Fort Myers and Sanibel in Florida.